About Vatican Museums

 Excavations of St. John Lateran

 Below the Archbasilica of St. John Lateran lies the ancient ruins of buildings and houses that were built before the 5th century.
-Historically speaking, this excavation site is a treasure to know about the Pagan past, and currently, it is accessible for tourists to visit the site and pass through it.
+Historically, this excavation site is a treasure to know about the Pagan past, and currently, it is accessible for tourists to visit the site and pass through it.

 Must Visit: Villa Barberini